My early retirement goal relies heavily on passive income streams.

 Once I start adding some rental properties to the mix I will feel like this part of the plan is really shaping up.
 I have also toyed with the notion of Peer to Peer lending, but I think Dividend Portfolios and some rental income will really be the two pillars of this strategy.

 We do rent our cottage out on VRBO.
-Thus far it just covers expenses so it does not count as a passive income stream.
+Thus far it just covers expenses and squeezes out just enough extra to count as a passive income stream.

 I have also somewhat soured on the bond interest at this point. $42 dollars a month is a steady stream on $25,000 worth of I bonds, but the current interest rate does not bode well for my continuing to dump money into this venture.
 I would revisit this when interest rates start to creep up again.